-11 Signs Your Body Might Be Producing Too Much Cortisol
+11 Signs Your Body Is Producing A Lot Of Cortisol

 Stress can be seen as enemy number one.
 Not only does it mess with your wellbeing and happiness, but it can hurt our physical abilities, as well, due to an excess in cortisol production, the stress hormone.
 Knowing when your body is high in cortisol can help you take action, finding ways to calm down and find an inner peace to ease the tension, advises Dr. Lissa Rankin, over interview with mindbodygreen.
 Dr. Rankin offers her "6 Steps To Healing Yourself" program, which includes practices to relax the senses and reduce stress responses.
 If left untreated, chronic stress can take a toll on your lifestyle and health.